Vettel takes pole for the Indian GP as Red Bull dominates again

-Oct.27 (Apex) Sebastian Vettel did the business as expected, to claim pole position for the Indian Grand Prix at Buddh International Circuit, with Red Bull teammate Mark Webber starting beside him.
+Oct.27 (GP247) Sebastian Vettel did the business as expected, to claim pole position for the Indian Grand Prix at Buddh International Circuit, with Red Bull teammate Mark Webber starting beside him.
 For the third time in as many races the fizzy drinks boys will start from the front row.

 Vettel scored his 35th pole position in the process, after dominating all three free practice sessions, Q2 and then the all important Q3.
 He is clearly the man to beat as he seeks to claim his third world title.

 If there was any blip on his performance it may have been a slight mistake which scuppered his first fast run in Q3, but he then did enough on his second flyer to take pole with a minute still to run in the session with all his main rivals still with a lap in hand.
 But in the end his time of 1 minute 25.283 seconds was enough to earn him a top spot start, for the second year running at Buddh.

 Vettel is chasing his fourth win in a row after victories in South Korea, Japan and Singapore.
 The German has never before chalked up four successive victories in a single season but he won in India last year.

 He said afterwards, ”It was a tight session, especially having made a mistake on my first run on Turn Four.
 All in all it has been a great weekend so far.
 The boys have been pushing very hard.
 We have to keep pushing – there are a lot of races to go.
 The best chance to do well is to focus on every single step.
 We’re look forward to the race.
 I’m happy to be on pole but there’s a hard race coming up tomorrow.”